Jonathan Safran Foer: Career

 In 2008, Safran Foer taught writing for the first time as a visiting professor of fiction at Yale University.
 As of 2021, he teaches in the graduate creative writing program at New York University.
 Safran Foer published his third novel, Tree of Codes, in November 2010.
 In March 2012, The New American Haggadah, edited by Safran Foer and translated by Nathan Englander, was released to mixed reviews.

-In 2009, Safran Foer published his third book, Eating Animals.
+In 2009, Safran Foer published his fourth book, Eating Animals.
 A New York Times bestseller, Eating Animals provides a morally dense discussion of some of the ramifications that followed the proliferation of factory farms.
 It attempts to explain why and how humans can be so loving to our companion animals while simultaneously being indifferent to others, and explores what this inconsistency tells us about ourselves―what kinds of stories emerge from this selectivity.
 The book offers a significant focus on "storytelling"―the title of both the first and the last chapters of the book.
 Storytelling is Safran Foer's way of recognizing and dealing with the complexity of the subject that is eating animals, and suggests that, ultimately, our food choices tell stories about who we are, or, as Safran Foer has it in his book, "stories about food are stories about us―our history and our values."

 In May 2012, Safran Foer signed a two-book deal with Little, Brown.
 His novel, Escape From Children's Hospital, was due for publication in 2014, but is no longer on the publisher's schedule.
 In September 2016, he released the novel Here I Am.

 In 2019, as part of the book tour for We Are the Weather: Saving the Planet Begins at Breakfast, Safran Foer took part in an on stage conversation with Samin Nosrat about eating and climate change.